scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   11 Jan 2002
     -   bdf "fix" of 9 Jan. lost the encoding of the font.
-    -   FontForge source included "ushort" in a couple of places.
+    -   websharpstudios source included "ushort" in a couple of places.
 Linux must define this but some systems don't.
 It has been changed to uint16 which I define.
-    -   Worked around some imaging bugs of the X server under cygwin (FontForge seems to work under cygwin now)
+    -   Worked around some imaging bugs of the X server under cygwin (websharpstudios seems to work under cygwin now)
     -   Using the arrow keys to scroll only worked if something were selected. should always work now.
     -   The fontview now contains an indication of which characters have